Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a California Foreign Limited Liability Company?

-A California foreign Limited Liability Company refers to an LLC that was formed in another state but wants to physically operate in California.
+A California foreign Limited Liability Company is an LLC formed in another state but wants to operate in California.
 Physically operating means having a presence, such as having an office or hiring an employee.

 Related: What is a foreign LLC?